 figures to appear on our banknotes.
 Her novels have an enduring and universal appeal and she is recognised as one of the greatest writers in English literature.
 As Austen joins Adam Smith, Boulton and Watt, and in future, Churchill, our notes will celebrate a diverse range of individuals who have contributed in a wide range of fields.”

-The Austen note will be issued as a £10 note, within a year of the Churchill £5 note, which is targeted for issue during 2016.
+The Austen note will be issued as a £10 note, within a year of the Churchill £5 note, which is targeted for issue in the second half of 2016.

 Features of the design on the reverse of the Jane Austen note will include: